Work - waiting for an answer

 If a person holding power of attorney have submitted the application on your behalf, you must likewise have you biometric features recorded no later than 14 days after the application was submitted.

 In certain countries Denmark does not have a Danish representation or an agreement with an application centre.
 If this is the case, you can be referred to a Norwegian representation, with which Denmark has an representation agreement.

 If you have submitted your application to a Norwegian representation, you have at the same time also submitted 2 passport photos.
 If you have applied online, you must submit 2 passport photos to the Norwegian representation no later than 14 days after you submitted the application.
 If you are later granted a residence permit based on your application, you must within a specific time frame after your entry to Denmark have your biometric features recorded.

 If your biometric features are not recorded within 14 days, your application can be rejected.
 A rejection means that SIRI will not be processing your application.

 If you are unable to have your biometric features recorded within the time limit of 14 days, because you are unable to book an appointment at a Danish diplomatic mission, you can inform us by email of the appointed time you will have your biometrics recorded.
 This way you can avoid having your application rejected.

 SIRI has established service goals for most case types, i.e. maximum time limits on how long time processing an application will take.

-If SIRI has to ask you to send more information, you can expect an answer 1 month after we have received all the information necessary to process your application.
+If SIRI has to ask you to send more information, we will make a decision as soon as possible upon receiving all the information necessary to process your application.